-Peter was awarded Young Businessperson of the Year in 2012 by Illawarra Business Chamber.
-His current appointments include volunteer roles for the University of Wollongong, The Smith Family and School for Social Entrepreneurs.
-He is a Director of The Illawarra Connection and a member of the Salvation Army Illawarra Advisory Board.
+Peter was awarded Young Business Person of the Year in 2012 by the Illawarra Business Chamber.
+He is a Director and Vice-President of The Illawarra Connection, member of the Salvation Army Illawarra Advisory Board and Company Member of Warrigal.